transcriptionpro/wuc-new/_posts/2016-05-14-bitcoin-debit-cards.md

 title: How To Get A Bitcoin Debit Card
 author: WeUseCoins
 authorurl: /
-description: The Five Best Bitcoin Debit Cards.
-Learn how to get a Bitcoin debit card which makes spending bitcoins at any merchant easy.
+description: The Five Best Bitcoin Debit Cards - Learn how to get a Bitcoin debit card which makes spending bitcoins at any merchant easy.
 seotitle: The Five Best Bitcoin Debit Cards - Learn how to get a Bitcoin debit card which makes spending bitcoins at any merchant easy.
 published: true
 toc: